| This is the 92nd story of Our Life Logs |

 We were married just three weeks when Danny had his first heart attack.

 Everything about the dynamic of our relationship changed.
 In that day in age, the doctors wouldn’t let a person do anything after surviving a heart attack.
-Danny couldn’t work or drive and was medically discharged from the marine reserve.
+Danny couldn’t work or drive, and was medically discharged from the marine reserve.
 Money became tight.
-I remained the primary bread winner, until I became pregnant with our daughter Kierra in 1973.
+I remained the primary bread winner until I became pregnant with our daughter Kierra in 1973.

-We could get by living paycheck to paycheck.
+We got by living paycheck to paycheck.
 The thing that was most difficult was that the guy I married was never the same.
 Before, Danny was the life of the party, but after, he pulled away from conversation.
 He grew very serious, constantly having chest pains.
-He was just sick, constantly living in fear of death—at the age of 23.
+He was just sick, living in fear of death—at the age of 23.
 If he wasn’t stretched on the couch in a cold sweat, he was popping nitroglycerin.
 Even so, I still loved him and adjusted to his new personality.

 One weekend in October of 1982, Danny started feeling sick, so I took our daughter to stay with one of my aunts.
 Well, when I got home, he had fixed supper—something completely out of the ordinary.
 He was being real sweet until later that evening.
 His chest pains became unbearable.
 The next morning, he went to the hospital to get things checked out.

 I went up to visit him every evening.
 We talked about things.
 We discussed our future together.
 One day I called him from work before I was getting ready to see him and he said, “Don’t come tonight.
 I know you’re just as tired as I am.
 Please, go out to eat with your friends.”
 So, I did.
 But while I was at dinner, at about 7:20 that evening, I felt the need to be near Danny.
 I immediately stood up from the table and said, “I’m going to go to the hospital.”
 I gave my friends some money to cover the bill and went to my husband.
 When I got there, he wasn’t in his room.
 He was in intensive care.
-I got in touch with Danny’s family for them to come see him, but before they got to the hospital, he passed away.
+I called Danny’s family for them to come see him, but before they got to the hospital, he passed away.

 I went to the bathroom and just threw up.
 My body mourned him.
 Here I was, a 33-year-old widow, and I had watched the life fade from my young husband.
 I knew that my Danny would die young, but I was thinking maybe age 50 or 60.
 In my mind, it was so far down the road.
-When I got back in the room, the doctors began pushing papers at me to sign for an autopsy, because of his unique circumstances.
+When I got back in the room, the doctors began pushing papers at me to sign for an autopsy because of his unique circumstances.
 I waved them on, glassy-eyed and unable to process what had happened.
 They later found out that his arteries had never grown past that of about a twelve-year-old.
 He died at 34.

 I went to my doctor and started sobbing.
 I begged him, “I thought you were going to help me!
 You’re the guy that I come to for help!
 Why am I not feeling better?”
 He just looked at my sorry stance and said, “I’ll tell you what.
 When you buried Danny, you buried a lot of stuff with him.
 What we’ve done is we’ve opened the grave and dealt with a lot of it.
 And now that we’re finished with it, you’re feeling the hurt.
 But soon, we’ll be able to bury it back again.
 You’re the one who has to deal with this, not me.
 I’m just here to listen.”